 Using this icon, you can add checkboxes to your contracts.

-Can I move an attachment box above the "Message to recipients" in the editor?
+Can I move the attachment box above the "message to recipients"?

-This will create a page-wide, horizontal line that can be used to separate pieces of content from each other.
+This will create a page-wide, horizontal line that can separate pieces of content from each other.

 - Link: This feature will allow you to add a hyperlink to a webpage you assign to it.

-- Pull quote: Pull quote allows you to highlight a specific piece of text by indenting it.
+- Pull quote: Pull quote allows you to highlight a specific text by indenting it.

-- Dynamic table: This table will get populated with data from your automation and automatically adjust the number of rows in order to fit the data.
+- Dynamic table: This table will get populated with data from your automation and automatically adjust the number of rows to fit the data.